How do I contact Student Business Services? Email firstname.lastname@example.org, call (209) 228-4114, or visit us in room KL227.

 What if my banking information changes?
 When you change banks or accounts at the same bank,go to the online EFT enrollment form and click Change EFT instead of New EFT, and complete the form.

 I am a graduate student with a GSR/TA appointment and I did not receive my refund via EFT (direct deposit).
 Why?
+You may not have signed up for direct deposit of your student refund.
 The form you used for your payroll paycheck will only apply to payroll not to refunds processed on your student account.
-You must complete a different EFT form and that may be done by using this link.
+Students can sign up for direct deposit of student account refunds using the EFT form, a link to which is located in the student portal.

 Will SBS send parents email reminders of the payment deadlines?
 SBS is unable to send emails to parents regarding payment deadlines or outstanding balances.
 Email communications from our office are sent to students via their UC Merced email account.

 How do I view my student's account or billing statements?
-Your student can give authorization to a parent by setting up a Parent PIN on ePay.
-Once your student has created a Parent PIN, they can provide you with your username and password.
+Your student can give authorization to a parent by setting up a Parent PIN on MyBill.
+Once your student has created a Parent PIN for you, you will receive an automated email with instructions on how to access their account and billing statements.

 How do I log into MyBill as a parent?
 Sign in using your Parent PIN username and password.
 Please be sure that you select the link that says, “Sign In with an assigned Parent PIN.”